beryllium/icelus/README.md

 ![Build Status](https://travis-ci.org/beryllium/icelus.svg)

-> _Icelus, otherwise known as "Scaled Sculpin", are a small fish native to the North Pacific._

 Icelus is a quick and easy thumbnail generator for your Sculpin-based websites and blogs.

+> _Icelus, otherwise known as "Scaled Sculpin", are a genus of small fish mainly found in the North Pacific._

 Requirements
 ------------